-Included in the longlist of 13 young photographers for the New Generation Photography Award are Delphine Lewis (BFA 17) and Garnet Dirksen, a master's student in photography.
+Included in the longlist of 19 young photographers for the New Generation Photography Award are Delphine Lewis (BFA 17), Garnet Dirksen, and Matthew Brooks, two master's students in photography.

 Lewis, a graduate of Concordia’s Photography program, is nominated for “Winter Formal,” part of her portrait series With Alice, which is the thesis project for her master’s in documentary media at Ryerson University in Toronto.

 With Alice is a series of five formal portraits of her cousin Alice, a teenage visual artist who has developed an admiration for fashion from the 1930s, 40s and 50s, and has been exploring her own shifting personality by embodying women in film from those eras, such as Ava Gardner and Lucille Ball.

 In “Winter Formal,” Alice is channelling a character from the 1950s to attend her school’s winter formal.